Level Measurement Techniques: Minimizing Guided Wave Radar Probe Buildup

 For the buildup percentage reading, the waveform is scanned between the seal face or blocking distance (whichever is lower on the probe) and the start of the level pulse or the end of the probe (whichever is higher on the probe).

-Contact us directly for more information on minimizing guided wave radar probe buildup.
+Contact us directly for more information on minimizing guided wave radar probe buildup or download the Radar leader Brochure.